akrentz6/LetterboxdWidgets/README.md

 4. On your home screen, add a widget of the correct size from Scriptable and set the script to the one you created.
 5. Give the widget a moment to load, and you're done!

 Note: Widgets require the app they're run from to be opened before opening other apps.
 This is currently impossible to circumvent.
+So, when you click on the widget, it will open Scriptable before redirecting to Letterboxd.

 # Recents